xcixor/weConnect/README.md

 # Installing
     Clone the project to your local machine
-    Configure your server and host on any web browser
+    Configure your server to host on any web browser Ensure you type the full path to the index page (/designs/UI/templates)

 # Mockups
     coming soon